 From these observations, we infer that children are socialized into gender roles, since they assign masculine and feminine actions in consistent fashion.
 Thus, father-dolls and brother-dolls are made to act out only "masculine" behaviors, girls are treated with diffidence, and boys are barred from feminine role play.
 Socialization of children concerning distinct mother and father roles are not evident in the literature.
 Pablo (1971) describes the attitudes of children towards their parents to be generally positive.
 Daughters expressed more positive responses, though, than the sons.
-Robles (1986) reports that children perceived their mothers to be more nurturant than fathers.
-However, contrary to expectations, mothers seem to be the powerful parent.
+Robles (1986) reports that children perceived their mothers to be the powerful parent.
 Neither parent was perceived to be highly punitive.
 These results were similarly obtained from boys and girls.
-In another recent investigation (Du-Lagrosa, 1986), the effects of father- absence on the adjustments of adolescents were determined.
+In another recent investigation (Du-Lagrosa, 1986), the effects of father-absence on the adjustments of adolescents were determined.
 The results indicate that father-absence has negligible effects on the adolescents' behavior.
 Evidently, these studies indicate that stereotypes about distinct mother and father roles do not apply in Filipino families.